sabinavam1/OIM3640project/proposal.md

 # Big Idea

 ## Main Idea
 We would like to create a customizable “Choose your own adventure” quiz that helps people figure out their career aspirations after graduating college.
-As current upperclassmen, we wanted to create a tool that would help solve the question that a lot of people ask themselves: “What will I do after graduation?”
+As current upperclassmen, we wanted to create a tool that would help solve the question that a lot of people ask themselves: “what will I do after graduation?”

-After answering 10–15 questions about work styles and preferences, users will receive a notification telling them about their results.
+After answering 10-15 questions about work styles and preferences, users will receive a notification telling them about their results.
 A few examples of potential questions could be:

-- If you are posed with [insert problem/task], how would you solve it?
+If you are posed with [insert problem/ task], how would you solve it?
-- Out of these potential lifestyles, which one do you want to have after graduation?
+Out of these potential lifestyles, which one do you want to have after graduation?
-- Out of these office layouts, which one inspires you the most?
+Out of these office layouts, which one inspires you the most?

-Our objective is to make this not only informative but also interactive and engaging for the user.
+Our objective would be that not only is it informative, but that it is also interactive and engaging for the user.

----

 ## Topics to Explore

-A few topics that we will explore include:
+A few topics that we will explore will be:

-- Components that make up a career (location, type of office, working hours, co-workers, work environment, data-driven vs. creative mindset, etc.)
+Components that make up a career (location, type of office, working hours, co-workers, work environment, data driven versus creative mind, etc.)
-- How to create a quiz-style project using Python.
-- How to incorporate various data forms (text, images, written responses) and generate connections between user selections to provide meaningful results.
+The steps on how to create a “quiz-type” project with Python.
+For instance, we would explore how to incorporate a variety of data forms (ie: text, written responses, images, etc.) and generate connections between the variety of choices selected to provide a realistic answer.

+Accomplish: Based on choices selected by players, they will have a better understanding of what career choice they are best suited for.

 **Goal:** Based on the choices selected by players, they will gain a better understanding of the career path best suited to them.